DominikN/docs_new/docs/manuals/panther.md

 > **Warning!** It is highly recommended not to use the robot during the charging process!
 When the charger is connected to the robot, the robot should be turned off completely.

+> **Warning!** Please do not leave charger connected to the robot after the charging process is completed (the red LED and charger fan will turn off).

 ### Mounting rails ###

 Sensors, constructions and payload can be attached to the profiles on top of the robot.